koordinates/dojo/trunk/docscripts/README.txt

 		}]
 	}

-"docSelectFunction":
-	publisher: any widget that can select a function
+"/docs/function/detail":
+	publisher: dojo.docs
-	subscriber: dojo.doc and any other widget that wishes to be aware of a selection
+	subscriber: Any widget that wishes to be aware of a selection's details
 	message: {
+			selectKey: identifier
-		selectKey: id of the docSelectFunction request,
+			pkg: The package of the function
-		name: string with name of the function,
+			name: The function name
-		id: the polymorphic id of the function (maybe be blank, or undefined if the default) }

-"/doc/function/detail":
+			id: If this has a polymorphic ID, here it is
+			meta: object of the metadata (as shown in the meta JSON object),
+			doc: docs (TBD: Things like parameter descriptions, extended description, return description)
+			sig: Function signature
+	}

+"/docs/package/detail":
-	publisher: dojo.doc
+	publisher: dojo.docs
 	subscriber: Any widget that wishes to be aware of a selection's details
-	message:
+	message: {
-			selectKey: id indentifying selection
+			selectKey: identifier
 			pkg: The package of the function
 			name: The function name
 			id: If this has a polymorphic ID, here it is
 			meta: object of the metadata (as shown in the meta JSON object),
 			doc: docs (TBD: Things like parameter descriptions, extended description, return description)
 			sig: Function signature
+	}

 Note: docSelectionFunction can return the exact result as returned by docResults.
 That means that you can do something like